a-bentofreire/beamtoix/docs/pages/library/adapters.md

 ---
 ## Description

-An **adapter** allows ABeamer to decouple from DOM by serving as an agent between the ABeamer library and elements and scenes.
+An **adapter** allows BeamToIX to decouple from DOM by serving as an agent between the BeamToIX library and elements and scenes.

-For DOM adapters, ABeamer uses `jQuery` to query DOM and maps special properties such `text` and `html` to `textContent` and `innerHTML`.
+For DOM adapters, BeamToIX uses `jQuery` to query DOM and maps special properties such `text` and `html` to `textContent` and `innerHTML`.